lmc2179/lmc2179.github.io/drafts/pdp.md

 This is a perfectly good start, and often worth doing.
 However, this scatter plot alone doesn't actually answer our question because it doesn't give us the unique effect of NOX

-# Option 2: Build a parametric model with a clear interpretation, like a linear model
+# Option 2: Build a simpler model with a clear interpretation, like a linear model

 We can think of the last section as a very simple model, but we know this was an oversimplification